 Kuwait offers both public and private healthcare that is accessible to locals and expats alike.
 Most expats prefer private medical facilities, which provide excellent care and short waiting times, although private hospitals come with higher costs.

-Health insurance is now mandatory for private sector expats.
+Health insurance is now mandatory for expats employed in the private sector.
 Expats must also pay an annual fee to access public healthcare services.
 We recommend getting comprehensive private medical insurance to ensure complete coverage for any situation.
 The cost of private health insurance will vary based on your individual coverage level, your health status, and age.

 Cost of living in Kuwait chart